-These clean eating Valentine’s Day maple baked sweet potatoes are perfect for celebrating love!
+These Valentine’s Day maple baked sweet potatoes are perfect for celebrating love!

 It’s funny.
 When my marriage ended, I figured I’d be a big ol’ Valentine’s Scrooge for years to come.
 But once I got past the ickiness of it all, I realized that I have an even greater reason to celebrate a day dedicated to love.
 Mini Chef!!